 If you want to help your loved one get to this other side, this letter’s for you.

-If you are depressed, maybe this letter can soothe you too, to soften even 1% of your pain, because sometimes that’s all it takes to get through to the next moment.
+If you’re depressed, maybe this letter can soothe you too, to soften even 1% of your pain, because sometimes that’s all it takes to get through to the next moment.
+I also recorded a personal video where I answered my readers’ top 4 questions about depression.
+You can see it here.

 I hate seeing that look in your eyes.
 The one that tells me your heart is broken.
 And worse, that I’ve broken it.
 It churns my stomach and frankly, disgusts me to know I am the reason you feel so helpless.
 I know you feel like a failure, like a bad mother.
 Please let me assure you that’s the furthest thing from the truth.